loftusa/onramp/Accessing-Clusters.md

 jupyter-notebook --no-browser --port=${port} --ip=${node}

 ```
-6. Submit a job with `sbatch --gpus=<num_gpus> jupyter.job`.
+4. Submit a job with `sbatch --gpus=<num_gpus> jupyter.job`.
 Your job will be assigned a job_id.
 Check `squeue` and get the compute node your job was assigned to.
 You will need that on the next step.
-8. On your local machine run
+5. On your local machine run
 ```
 ssh -N -L <local_port>:<compute_node>:<jupyter_port> -i <private_ssh_key> <user_name>@<server>
 ```
-9. On your local machine paste `http://localhost:<local_port>` on your browser.
+6. On your local machine paste `http://localhost:<local_port>` on your browser.
 You will be prompted to input a password.
-10. Do whatever your heart desires!
-11. If you need to quit, just cancel your job by `scancel <job_id>`.
+7. Do whatever your heart desires!
+If you need to quit, just cancel your job by `scancel <job_id>`.

-Please refer to the [documentations](https://slurm.schedmd.com/tutorials.html) to learn more about SLURM and how to use it.